Tencent/omi/docs/src/docs/en/thinking_in_omi.md

 ## Thinking in Omi

-Omi is based on object-oriented programming, with plugin system.
+Omi is based on object-oriented programming, with plugin system and store system, support partial dom diff and update.

-The traditional one-way data flow or the event-throwing component communicating can increase the stability of the system, but it loses it's flexibility.
-To a certain extent also reduced the component reusing.

-Object-oriented system has an other logical layer, which let you control the instance of components.
-The logic between instances build the entire program.

-Then the issues like communication, reusing and logics between components are all solved.

 Plus, the component is also more single duty, more loosely coupled.